 Which professions are considered to be of high value under the NHR tax regime?

-Professions of high cultural and economic worth are given generous tax exemptions and tax benefits under NHR status in Portugal.
+Professions of high cultural and economic worth are given generous tax exemptions and tax benefits under the NHR regime.

 Tax treatment of foreign source income under the NHR regime

-Beneficiaries of NHR status in Portugal with a foreign income are largely exempt from taxation in Portugal due to DTAs.
+Beneficiaries of the NHR regime in Portugal with some foreign incomes are largely exempt from taxation in Portugal due to DTAs.

 If income is sourced in a country with a double taxation treaty with Portugal, the income will not be taxed in Portugal.